Picovoice/cheetah/binding/flutter/README.md

 String modelPath = "assets/cheetah_model.pv";
 ```

+Alternatively, if the model file is deployed to the device with a different method, the absolute path to the file on device can be used.

 ## Usage

 An instance of [`Cheetah`](https://picovoice.ai/docs/api/cheetah-flutter/#cheetah) is created by passing a model file path into its static constructor `create`: